• Skip to main content

 • Add the roasted minced garlic and cook for another 30 seconds until fragrant.

-• Stir in the flour and cook for another 1-2 minutes, then add the chicken broth and canned crushed tomatoes.
+• Stir in the flour and cook for another 1-2 minutes, then add the chicken broth and canned diced tomatoes.

 • Stir to combine and bring the soup to a boil before reducing the temperature to medium heat.
 Cover the large pot with a lid, and cook for 30 minutes, stirring occasionally.